Wage-Setting Constraints and Firm Responses to Demand Shocks: Details on Data Sources

 \paragraph{Minimum wage hikes.}

 For the analysis in Section \ref{subsec:variation_constraints} in Portugal, we focus on the period from 2012 to 2017.
-After implementing the restrictions outlined above for this period, we are left with 13,750,706 person-year observations.
-We then transform the dataset at the firm level.
+After implementing the restrictions outlined above for this period, we transform it into a firm-level dataset.
 For this analysis, we focus on full-time workers who have worked at least 150 hours in total per month.
-To construct firm mean wages, we focus on the stayers who remain with the same firm for at least five years during the 2012-2017 period.
-We retain only firms with at least two stayers yearly.
+To construct firm mean wages, we focus on stayers who remain with the same firm for at least five years during the 2012-2017 period.
+We retain only firms with at least two stayers.
 We then keep firms that have appeared continuously in QP for the six-year window.
-Ultimately, we retain 52,773 firms observed between 2012 and 2017.
-For firms with non-negative VA, we define the internal demand shock based on the firms in the top half of the VA growth distribution, comparing 2016 to 2015 by two-digit industry.
+For firms with non-negative VA, we define the internal demand shock as the difference between 2016 and 2015, comparing firms in the top half of the VA growth distribution in each two-digit industry.

-\subsubsection{Norway}
+\subsection{Norway}

 We focus on the worker's main job, defined as the job in which a worker obtains the highest cash earnings during a year.
 We drop spells that are shorter than 31 days or less than 4 hours per week.
-We measure labor earnings as annual wage-cash earnings within the job spell relative to the total hours of work in the spell during the year.
+We measure average hourly labor earnings as annual wage-cash earnings within the job spell relative to the total hours of work in the spell during the year.
 We restrict our sample to the private sector.

-As in Portugal, we focus on mean wages of stayers, who are workers with the same firm for at least seven years within each eight-year cohort window.
-We restrict the sample to firms with at least two stayers per year, observed continuously over the cohort period, and with non-negative value added.
-The VA shock is defined as an indicator equal to one for firms in $\tau=0$ whose VA growth lies above the median within their two-digit industry.
-Table~\ref{tab:cohort_size} reports the number of firms per cohort used for the estimation with the internal instrument in Norway.
-When using the external instrument, we restrict the sample to firms that exported in at least three years prior to or including 2007 and whose cumulative real exports over 2005–2007 accounted for at least 1\% of their cumulative real revenue during the same period.
+For the internal instrument we proceed analogously to Portugal.
+We focus on the mean wages of stayers (workers staying in the same firm for at least seven years within each eight-year cohort window).
+We restrict the sample to firms with at least two stayers per year, observed continuously over the time window, and with non-negative value added.
+Appendix Table~\ref{tab:cohort_size} reports the number of firms per cohort used for the internal instrument.

-\subsubsection{Colombia}
+When using the external instrument, we restrict the sample to firms that exported in at least three years prior to or including 2007 and whose cumulative real exports over 2005–2007 accounted for at least 1\% of their cumulative real revenue during the same period. \footnote{Similarly to Portugal, we exclude country-products with missing shifts, resulting in dropping a small number of firms.}

+\subsection{Colombia}